jtary/nanomute/README.md

 # Nanomute

-A very minimal, stateless scripting system.
-Use simple, text-based commands like `set(helpful, true)` to mutate a provided state.
+> A minimal, stateless scripting system.

+Nanomute is a minimal scripting language that uses text-based commands like `set(helpful, true)` to mutate a provided state object.